apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the method to remove a replica from the replication group.
+<p>MemberLeave defines how to remove a replica from the replication group.
 This action is typically invoked when a replica needs to be removed, such as during scale-in.
 It may involve configuration updates and notifying other members about the departure, but it is advisable to avoid performing data migration within this action.</p>